shaik1002/biggitlabbomb/doc/administration/auth/crowd.md

 info: To determine the technical writer assigned to the Stage/Group associated with this page, see https://handbook.gitlab.com/handbook/product/ux/technical-writing/#assignments
 ---

-# Use Atlassian Crowd as an authentication provider
+# Use Atlassian Crowd as an authentication provider (deprecated)

 DETAILS:
 **Tier:** Free, Premium, Ultimate
 **Offering:** Self-managed

+WARNING:
+This feature was [deprecated](https://gitlab.com/gitlab-org/gitlab/-/issues/369117) in GitLab 15.3 and is [planned for removal in 18.0](https://gitlab.com/gitlab-org/gitlab/-/issues/457241).

 Authenticate to GitLab using the Atlassian Crowd OmniAuth provider.
 Enabling this provider also allows Crowd authentication for Git-over-https requests.